The infinity-category of stabilized Liouville sectors: Introduction

 \begin{proof}[Proof of Theorem~\ref{theorem. mapping spaces}.]
 For $\lag$, let $\cD$ be the $\infty$-category of stable $\infty$-categories; then the hypotheses of Theorem~\ref{theorem. informal functoriality} are known.
-For the wrapped Fukaya category, we note that~\cite{gps} establish a functor from $\lioustr$ to the ordinary category of $A_\infty$-categories; this in turn maps to the $\infty$-category of $A_\infty$-categories $\Ainftycat$, where equivalences of $A_\infty$-categories are indeed homotopy-invertible.
-(See~\cite{oh-tanaka-localizations} for a construction.)
+For the wrapped Fukaya category, we note that the work ~\cite{gps} establishes a functor from $\lioustr$ to the ordinary category of $A_\infty$-categories; this in turn maps to the $\infty$-category of $A_\infty$-categories $\Ainftycat$---this is the localization of the ordinary category of $A_\infty$-categories along quasi-equivalences.
 Thus one may take $\cD = \Ainftycat$ and apply Theorem~\ref{theorem. informal functoriality}. \end{proof}

 For the record, and now that we have the notation, let us state the precise formulation of Theorem~\ref{theorem. mapping spaces}: